Burkina Faso

 Recommendations for Action

-- When circumstances allow, Burkina Faso should develop a civilian mine clearance capacity in addition to its military counter-IED capabilities, seeking international assistance, as required.
+When circumstances permit, Burkina Faso should develop a civilian mine clearance capacity in addition to its military counter-IED capabilities, seeking international assistance as required.